tobasummandal/global-dialogues/README.md

 This repository contains data and analysis tools from the "Global Dialogues" survey project, conducted in collaboration with Remesh.ai, Prolific, and The Collective Intelligence Project.

 ## About the Project
-Global Dialogues are recurring surveys where participants answer demographic questions, attitude polls, and open-ended opinion questions.
+Global Dialogues are recurring surveys where participants answer demographic questions, attitude polls, and open-ended opinion questions about the future of AI.
 Participants also vote (Agree/Disagree) on a sample of other participants' responses and complete pairwise comparisons of responses.

+To view the results of the Global Dialogues rounds in a simpler Spreadsheet format, you can view the GD round results in Google Sheets [here](https://drive.google.com/drive/folders/15cT7T_ejIPlacTqBRESiypYyrc3xLHz_?usp=drive_link).

 ## Quick Start